 As you can see CEFM.ca has a fresh clean new look.
 It is a metaphor for things happening in my life now.
 I am preparing for the bittersweet life of Academia.
 I am returning to UNBSJ in a little over a week only this time I have a plan.
 I am intending to complete my BA with an Economics Major and History minor.

 I am also going to take a stab at the LSAT next month.
 I haven’t started studying yet for it.
 C’est la vie of the eternal procrastinator.

-I am also happy announce that the goals I have set to lose weight are moving in the right direction.
-However I have not been able to get to the gym this week, my old back injury from High School just came back.
-However it did a big snap that really hurt Wednesday while running for the bus and is tender but it feels like it repositioned in the right way for the first time in a long time.
+I am also happy to announce that the goals I have set to lose weight are moving in the right direction.
+I have not been able to get to the gym this week, my old back injury from High School just came back.
+However, it did a big snap that really hurt Wednesday while running for the bus and is tender but it feels like it repositioned in the right way for the first time in a long time.
 I should be able to head back next week.

 I’m considering moving my Gallery section to Gallery3 however it is not ready yet and there are no themes at the current moment that meet my PHP knowledge level to modify to the new WordPress theme that I am using now.

 I was just reading my e-mail and I received one about the effort against the plans to convert UNB Saint John into a polytechnic university or do a merger with NBCC Saint John.
 The e-mail linked another site http://livingininterestingtimes.wordpress.com/ and I thought I would just post about it here.
 On one hand I think that losing a full university such as UNB Saint John could be a bad thing, but the polytechnic university concept might be interesting, there doesn’t seem to be a University in the area like the caliber that some polytechnics like Ryerson have.

 I have a concern I’ve noticed happening more often on buses over the past month or so.
 This effect is predominantly happening on the Hospital / UNB and East / West Routes.